Ate329/cloudflare-DDNS-script/README.md

 ## Updating

-The script includes an easy update mechanism that preserves your configuration while adding any new options.
+The script includes a robust update mechanism that preserves your configuration while safely adding any new options.
 To update to the latest version:

 1. Simply run:
    ```bash